 - your sperm are the wrong shape

 Some men who have problems with fertility have no sperm at all in their semen.
-This is called azoospermia.
-There are many reasons why this may be but the most common is a condition called obstructive azoospermia.
+This is usually caused by a condition called obstructive azoospermia.
 This is when the tubes (called seminal ducts) that carry sperm from your testicles to your penis are blocked.
-The obstruction may be:
+You may be born with this blockage or you may develop it after an infection or surgery, such as a vasectomy.

-- Retrograde ejaculation means the semen you produce moves backwards into your bladder instead of being ejaculated outside your body when you orgasm.
+- Retrograde ejaculation is when your semen is ejaculated backwards into your bladder rather than out of your body when you orgasm.

 Other factors that affect fertility

-There are a number of other factors that can affect your fertility, which include:
+A number of other factors can affect your fertility.
+These include:

-- smoking and drinking alcohol excessively – these may affect the quality of your sperm
+- drinking too much alcohol, this may reduce the quality of your sperm

-- taking illegal drugs, such as cannabis and cocaine
+- taking illegal drugs such as marijuana and cocaine

 - using anabolic steroids